mde/ejs/README.md

   - `delimiter`       Character to use with angle brackets for open/close
   - `debug`           Output generated function body
   - `_with`           Whether or not to use `with() {}` constructs.
 If `false` then the locals will be stored in the `locals` object.
+  - `rmWhitespace`    Remove all safe-to-remove whitespace, including leading and trailing whitespace.
+It also enables a safer version of `-%>` line slurping for all scriptlet tags (it does not strip new lines of tags in the middle of a line).

 ## Tags